-The County Auditor established the Good Government Hotline to provide County employees and the public with a method for reporting suspected fraud, abuse of position, and misuse of county resources.
-Multnomah County employees may use the Hotline to report complaints of harassment or discrimination.
+The County Auditor established the Good Government Hotline to provide County employees and the public with a method for reporting:

-Q. What type of situations should I report?
+Q. What types of situations should I report?

 Reporters can access the Auditor’s Good Government Hotline in a variety of ways:

-- Proceed directly to the Multnomah County reporting page to Make a Report Online
+Proceed directly to the Multnomah County Good Government Hotline page.
+Follow the external link on the page to make a report.

 Q. Why do we need the Good Government Hotline?